 Francis D. Millet, Class of 1936

-Frank Millet attended Harvard after Middlesex, and after a brief period of teaching elementary school in New Mexico, he joined the faculty at Milton Academy in 1942.
-He remains there today, having served the school in nearly every possible role imaginable.
-He has taught English and Classics, coached football, baseball, and squash, and served in the Admissions Office.
+Frank Millet attended Harvard after Middlesex, and after a brief period of teaching elementary school in New Mexico, he joined the faculty at Milton Academy in 1942 and served the school in every possible role imaginable.
+He taught English and Classics, coached football, baseball, and squash, and served in the Admissions Office.
 In recognition of his six decades of service to Milton, he was awarded the Milton Medal in 2002.

 John C. Morley, Class of 1950

 John Morley went on to Yale after Middlesex and was commissioned in the Navy after graduation.
 He then received an MBA from the University of Michigan and began his career with Exxon.
 In 1971, he was named President of Exxon Chemical USA and Senior Vice President of Exxon USA.
 After Exxon acquired Reliance Electric Company in 1979, John was named President and CEO of Reliance.
 He has been a volunteer for numerous education and health care groups in Cleveland since relocating there upon taking the post at Reliance.

 Sandi Pei was known as the school’s best photographer while at Middlesex.
 He went on to graduate magna cum laude from Harvard and also received a Master’s degree from the Harvard Graduate School of Design.
 Sandi had been recognized as one of America’s preeminent architects.
 From 1976 to 1992, he practiced at I.M.
 Pei & Partners before establishing Pei Partnership Architects, where he has served as the lead architect on more than two dozen prominent buildings around the world.